mpalomas/imgui-sdl3-sys/README.md

 What is this?
 Another set of low level, unsafe Dear ImGui bindings for Rus, focused on SDL3 integration.

 Should your use this?
 Probably no. This is mostly for my personal usage.
+Many things can, and will change and break you.
+Take it as a reference.

 Then, why?
 - There are several ImGui bindings crates, but unmaintained, or lacking what I need